 A clinical trial compared the efficacy of Pristiq at 50 mg per day and 100 mg per day.

-A medical review published in the Clinical Psychology & Psychotherapy journal found that online therapy was equally effective to in-person therapy for treating depression, anxiety and PTSD.
-Therapy may be a good first option for patients who want to avoid the side effects of medication.
+It's a highly-rated online therapy platform, and a medical review published in the Clinical Psychology & Psychotherapy journal found that online therapy was equally effective to in-person therapy for treating depression, anxiety and PTSD.